IngridMorstrad/IngridMorstrad.github.io/content/posts/technical/2021-08-12-open-ai-codex.markdown

 Needed to add the "replace" branch.

 **Comments**
-This took a significant amount of time, as I initially assumed Open AI would have included the necessary code, with only logic bugs (this assumption held for other question coincidentally).
+This took a significant amount of time, as I initially assumed Open AI would have included the necessary code, with only logic bugs (this assumption held for other questions coincidentally).
 This meant I didn't look up how the method was meant to be used immediately, rather trying to interpret it from code.
 As a result, my initial attempts involved trying to use a list instead of a set, etc. Interestingly the code that "OpenAI Codex" used (not sure why this is different than simply hitting the "Codex it" button) was much simpler.

 **Time to solve**
 15 < x < 60

 ### Problem 3
 **Statement**
-Given a compressed message compressed and the prefix code tree used to encode it, decode and return the original message.
+Given a compressed message compressed (sic) and the prefix code tree used to encode it, decode and return the original message.

 **Code**